 Guest of the Opera

-Simona Houda-Šaturová is a sought-after interpreter of Mozart roles, as well of the Italian bel canto repertoire.
-Her signature parts include Mozart’s Constanze (Die Entführung aus dem Serail), Susanna (Le nozze di Figaro), Ilia (Idomeneo), Pamina (Die Zauberflöte), and Sandrina (La finta giardiniera); Rossini’s Rosina (Il barbiere di Siviglia); Donizetti’s Lucia di Lammermoor and Adina (L’elisir d’amore); Bellini’s Giulietta (I Capuletti e i Montecchi), and Verdi’s Gilda (Rigoletto).
-She has been featured in major concert and opera productions in the Teatro Colón of Buenos Aires, Théâtre du Châtelet in Paris, Opéra de Monte-Carlo, New York’s Carnegie Hall, Vienna’s Konzerthaus, Tonhalle Zurich, Munich’s Herkules-Saal, and festivals in Salzburg, Edinburgh and Lucerne.
-She is also a frequent guest at the Frankfurt Opera where she performed as Mozart’s Pamina, Madama Cortese in Rosinni’s Il viaggio a Reims, Oscar in Verdi’s Un ballo in maschera and the title role in Lucia di Lammermoor.
-Simona is a welcome guest of the Théâtre Royal de la Monnaie in Brussels; to a great success she has already sung there Ilia (Idomeneo), Sandrina (La finta giardiniera) and in December 2012 the title role of Verdi’s La traviata in a new production conducted by Adam Fischer.
-She is a permanent guest of the National Theatre Opera in Prague.
+Simona Houda-Šaturová is a sought-after interpreter of Mozart roles and of the Italian bel canto repertoire as well as a renowned concert singer.
+Her signature parts include Mozart’s Konstanze (Die Entführung aus dem Serail), Ilia and Elettra (Idomeneo), Servilia (La clemenza di Tito), Donna Anna (Don Giovanni), Ismene (Mitridate, re di Ponto), Lucio Cinna and Celia (Lucio Silla); Rossini’s Rosina (Il barbiere di Siviglia); Donizetti’s Lucia di Lammermoor and Adina (L’elisir d’amore); Bellini’s Giulietta (I Capuletti e i Montecchi), or Verdi’s Violetta (La traviata) and Gilda (Rigoletto).
+She has been featured in major concert and opera productions in the Semperoper in Dresden, Theater an der Wien, Teatro Colón of Buenos Aires, Théâtre du Châtelet in Paris, Opéra de Monte-Carlo, Frankfurt Opera, Athens Concert Hall Megaron, New York’s Carnegie Hall, Vienna’s Konzerthaus and Musikverein, Tonhalle Zürich, Suntory Hall in Tokio, Munich’s Herkules-Saal, and festivals in Salzburg, Edinburgh and Lucerne.
+Simona has cooperated with eminent conductors such as Christoph Eschenbach, Manfred Honeck, Fabio Luisi, Herbert Blomstedt, Adam Fischer, Christopher Hogwood, Charles Dutoit and others.
+She is a welcome guest of the Théâtre Royal de la Monnaie in Brussels, Aalto Theater in Essen and the National Theatre Opera in Prague.

-Photo: Tomas Houda
+Photo: Tomáš Houda